-Fort De Soto Park Nature Trail is a 1.4 mile lightly trafficked loop trail located near St Petersburg, FL that offers the chance to see wildlife and is good for all skill levels.
+Fort De Soto Park Nature Trail is a 1.4 mile lightly trafficked loop trail located near St Petersburg, Florida that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking, walking, and sea kayaking and is accessible year-round.

 This park is a nice place to spend the day.
 They have a dog beach and dog park.
 There is a nice trail for walking or biking.
 I also like this park for kayaking and paddle boarding.
 The trail is mostly in the sun but there are plenty of places to hide from the sun.